ANNUAL ALLIANCE REPORT

 Events and Products

 Training and Education

-On April 28-29, 2011, the Iowa Illinois Safety Council Conference was held at the Quad-Cities Waterfront Convention Center Bettendorf, Iowa where about 300 safety and health professionals attended sessions focused on the importance of preventing injuries and illnesses.
+On April 28-29, 2011, the Iowa Illinois Safety Council Conference was held at the Quad-Cities Waterfront Convention Center Bettendorf, Iowa; approximately 300 safety and health professionals attended sessions focused on the importance of preventing injuries and illnesses.
 One session, presented by Gail Weinholzer, focused on "Why Do We Drive the Way We Do?"
 Approximately 30 individuals attended this session.
 Also, a driving simulator, set up by IISC, allowed attendees to see how distracted driving affected their performance.
 Approximately 40-50 individuals used the simulator.

-The Iowa Illinois Safety Council, and the National Safety Council, offers online training through Webinars focused on the importance of preventing injuries and illnesses including such topics as "Falls and Aging Farmers: Prevalence and Prevention".
+The Iowa Illinois Safety Council, and the National Safety Council, offers online training through via webinars, which are focused on the importance of preventing injuries and illnesses; following are included topics:

-On February 1, 2011, Iowa Illinois Safety Council and the National Safety Council partnered with Summit Training Source® to bring access to more than 100 courses for safety and health training.
+On February 1, 2011, Iowa Illinois Safety Council and the National Safety Council partnered with Summit Training Source® in providing access to more than 100 safety and health training courses.
 Many of the courses are available in Spanish.

 Outreach and Communication

-On January 28, 2011, the Iowa Illinois Safety Council held on open house inviting their stakeholders to the new offices and to participate in "taking a drive on the driving simulator".
+In June, 2011, the Iowa Illinois Safety Council held an open house inviting their stakeholders to the IISC office for participation in "taking a drive on the driving simulator".
+Attendance was 25-30.

 Promoting the National Dialogue on Workplace Safety and Health

-Through the Alliance, OSHA and the Iowa Illinois Safety Council (IISC) increased employer and employee access to safety and health information and training resources by focusing topics for off the job safety and related to reducing and preventing exposure to electrical, fall, noise, portable tools, lawnmower, snow removal, and environmental hazards.
+Through the Alliance, OSHA and the Iowa Illinois Safety Council (IISC) increased employer and employee access to safety and health information and training resources by focusing topics for safe driving.